 There are a couple of top factors that come into play.
 These include:

 Durability is an essential feature of any high-quality shoe.
 A high-quality hiking shoe is specifically designed to face uneven and rough terrain.
-They usually last for hundreds of hikes and rarely ever show any signs of wear and tear easily.
-Certain hiking shoes are capable of lasting up to 1000 miles of hikes.
+They usually last for hundreds of hikes and rarely show signs of wear and tear beyond basic weathering.
+Certain hiking shoes are capable of lasting up to 1,000 miles.

-As mentioned earlier, running shoes are known to last for about 500 miles.
-Furthermore, these shoes aren’t exactly designed to withstand the rough and uneven terrains that a hiking shoe is designed for.
-So, the possibility of wear and tears to occur on running shoes on a hike are significantly higher.
+As mentioned earlier, running shoes last about 500 miles, max.
+Furthermore, these shoes aren’t exactly designed to withstand the rough and uneven terrain that a hiking shoe is designed for.
+So, the possibility of wear and tear is significantly higher.

-Weight plays an important role in any shoe since the heavier a shoe is, the more energy you end up using to lift your foot.
+Weight plays an important role in any shoe, since the heavier a shoe is, the more energy you end up using to lift your foot.
+Stride by stride this might not seem to amount for much, but over the course of double-digit miles, excess weight can be fatiguing.
 For this reason, it is essential to choose a shoe that will actively minimize your energy consumption.

 It is a given that a hiking shoe will be significantly heavier in comparison to a running shoe.
-The additional weight on a hiking shoe comes from the durability features we mentioned above.
+The additional weight on a hiking shoe comes from the durability and support features we mentioned above, which can sometimes be a necessary trade-off.

 Running shoes, on the other hand, are designed to be light in weight and not take away any extra energy from you.

 Hiking shoes are designed to be very sturdy.
-So, breaking into these kinds of shoes is essential.
-Failing to do so will result in you having blisters all over your feet, and ultimately, leading to a painful hike.
+So, breaking in these kinds of shoes is essential.
+Failing to do so will result in blisters, and ultimately, a painful hike.

-To break into hiking shoes, you will need to do it days in advance.
-You can do this by wearing them for an hour or two around the house, or in the neighborhood.
+To break into hiking shoes, you will need to do it days, if not weeks, in advance.
+You can do this by wearing them for an hour or two each day around the house, or in the neighborhood.
+Repeat for a couple weeks, and your boots will be nicely broken in.

-Running shoes are designed to be not as sturdy, which means that breaking into them is significantly easier.
+Running shoes are designed to be not as sturdy, which means that breaking them in is significantly easier.
 You can break into them even a day or two prior to your scheduled activity.
-High-end running shoes do not even require breaking in.
+High-end running shoes might not even require breaking in.

-Without a doubt, a pair of hiking shoes will ensure that your feet are well protected.
+Without a doubt, a pair of hiking shoes ensures that your feet are well-protected.
 The soles on hiking shoes are made from thicker materials, which makes them quite durable and tough, especially when you walk on branches and rocks.

-If you opt for hiking boots, they will offer you an added advantage of supporting your ankle and protecting them from any kind of ankle sprains.
+If you opt for hiking boots, they will offer you the added advantage of supporting your ankles and protecting them from any kind of ankle sprains.

-On the other hand, since running shoes are light in weight, it also means that the soles in them are light and are far less durable in comparison.
-Also, as keeping the weight low on running shoes is crucial, there will be no protection for your feet or ankle either.
+On the other hand, since running shoes are light in weight, their soles are lighter and are far less durable in comparison.
+Also, as keeping weight low is crucial, there will be substantially less protection and support for your feet and ankles.

 - Waterproof Feature

 Being waterproof is another essential feature of hiking shoes.
-Most, if not all, hiking shoes are made with material that keeps the water from seeping in.
-They also allow the shoe to dry far more quickly.
+Most, if not all, hiking shoes are made with material that keeps water from seeping in.
+This also allows the shoe to dry quickly.

 Running shoes, however, may not have waterproof features.
 This entirely depends on the shoe.
-Typically, high-end running shoes have waterproof features.
-Even if they do not come with this feature, though, they tend to dry much faster since they are made from a lighter material.
+Typically, high-end running shoes have some basic waterproofing.
+Even if they do not come with this feature, though, they tend to dry quickly since they are made from a lighter material.

-So, to answer whether are running shoes good for hiking, our answer would be a no. While there is no hard and fast rule that says you cannot use running shoes for hiking, you do leave yourself susceptible to injuries since they are not built for hiking.
+So, to answer whether running shoes are good for hiking: no. Well…define “hiking.”
+A light walk in the woods?
+Running shoes will suffice in most instances.
+Longer trips with heavier packs and tougher trails?
+Do your feet a favor and invest in proper hiking footwear.
+While no hard and fast rule says you cannot use running shoes for hiking, you do leave yourself susceptible to injuries since they are not built for the demands.

-If you go on hikes often, then we highly recommend that you invest in a decent pair of hiking shoes or hiking boots, whichever you feel works best for you.
+If you go on hikes often, invest in a decent pair of hiking shoes or hiking boots, whichever works best for you.
+Besides…we know that big pile of shoes by the door secretly brings you joy.